Still the Dinosaur

 When she woke, the dinosaur was still there.
 This is the problem with internet dates, she said to herself.
 She had hoped that he'd be more appealing after her hangover receded, but now he was even more reptilian.
 Daylight emphasised his scales in an unflattering manner and how could she have missed the claws?
 His snores were louder than those of any human and he broke wind with alarming explosions that reeked of the Jurassic.
 Freed from the haze of alcohol she felt a familiar desperation.
 Weren't there any evolved males for a woman like her, or would she have to settle for a lower life-form?
 She resolved to never again swipe on Tinder while blind drunk.

-If you have read this far then you might want to have a look at the complete collection - there are twenty-five more.
+If you have read this far then you might want to have a look at the complete collection - there are twenty-nine more.

 Tad Boniecki